telerik/fiddler-everywhere-docs/user-guide/inspector-types.md

 ### Headers Inspector

-The __Headers__ inspector allows you to view the HTTP headers of the request and the response.
+The **Headers** inspector allows you to view the HTTP headers of the request and the response.

 ![Headers Inspector](../images/livetraffic/inspectors/inspectors-headers.png)

+>tip Fiddler Everywhere supports HTTP/2 and shows the HTTP/2 pseudo-headers in their original order precisely as they are sent/received.

 #### Request Headers Inspector